Mask2Flow-TSE: Two-Stage Target Speaker Extraction with Masking and Flow Matching: Mask2Flow-TSE

 \subsection{Motivation: Why Two Stages?}

 We hypothesize that flow-based TSE models inherently perform masking-like deletion during their early inference steps before generating fine spectral details.
-To verify this, we analyze the cumulative behavior of an 8-step flow TSE model using a new metric: \textit{delete--insert (D/I) proportion}.
+To verify this, we analyze the cumulative behavior of an 8-step flow TSE model using a new analysis tool: \textit{delete--insert (D/I) proportion}.

 For step~$k$, we compare the intermediate output $\hat{X}_k$ against the input mixture $X$ in the mel-spectrogram domain.
-At each time--frequency bin $(t,f)$, we compute the energy change:
+At each time--frequency bin $(t,f)$, we compute the change of the energy:

 The total deletion and insertion energies are then defined as: